Nawaf Salam: Premiership (2025–present)

 On the 50th anniversary of the Lebanese Civil War, he called for national reflection and a renewed commitment to building a unified state.
 In a message shared on X (formerly Twitter), he emphasized that all factions were ultimately losers in the conflict and highlighted the absence or failure of the state as a central cause.
 Salam advocated for the full implementation of the Taif Agreement, correcting misapplications and closing loopholes, and stressed the importance of legitimate armed forces holding exclusive rights to bear arms.
 He also urged the state to address the issue of missing and kidnapped individuals with seriousness and transparency.
-To commemorate the anniversary, Salam called for a nationwide moment of silence at noon on April 13, under the slogan: "We remember together to rebuild together."
+To commemorate the anniversary, Salam called for a nationwide moment of silence at noon on 13 April, under the slogan: "We remember together to rebuild together."

-During the visit of Iran's secretary of Iran’s Supreme National Security Council, Ali Larijani, Salam said that recent comments from Iranian officials Abbas Araghchi and Ali Akbar Velayati clearly broke normal diplomatic rules and showed no respect for Lebanon’s independence.
-On August 15, 2025, in response to the statement of Naim Qassem he said there is only one government that makes decisions in Lebanon, there is no state that doesn't have arms monopoly and addressing Qassems threat of civil war he said "The implicit or direct threat of civil war, I believe that none of the Lebanese today, ... none of the Lebanese, young and old, men and women, in the south or in the north, wherever they are, none of them wants to return to civil war today".
+During the visit of the secretary of Iran's Supreme National Security Council, Ali Larijani, Salam said that recent comments from Iranian officials Abbas Araghchi and Ali Akbar Velayati clearly broke normal diplomatic rules and showed no respect for Lebanon's independence.
+On 15 August 2025, in response to the statement of Naim Qassem he said there is only one government that makes decisions in Lebanon, there is no state that doesn't have arms monopoly and addressing Qassems threat of civil war he said "The implicit or direct threat of civil war, I believe that none of the Lebanese today, ... none of the Lebanese, young and old, men and women, in the south or in the north, wherever they are, none of them wants to return to civil war today".

 On 5 September 2025 he declared that the cabinet welcomes the army's plan for weapons state control, focusing on the disarmament of Hezbollah.

-On 20 November 2025 he declaerd Lebanon's readiness to engage with Israel in order to solve land border disputes and agree on an Israeli withdrawal from the areas retained after it's war with Hezbollah the year prior.
+On 20 November 2025 he declared Lebanon's readiness to engage with Israel in order to solve land border disputes and agree on an Israeli withdrawal from the areas retained after its war with Hezbollah the year prior.